Alevsa/Starscape/Starscape/Assets/Code/Overworld/OverworldReadme.txt

 -> OverworldStats.cs

 These scripts are intertwined so I will describe them together.
-The player gameObject should be tagged as "Player" and contain OverworldMovement.cs and OverworldStats.cs
+The player gameObject should be tagged as "Player" and contain OverworldMovement.cs and OverworldStats.cs, it also should have a kinematic rigidbody attached and a collider set to trigger.

+OverWorldMovement.cs reads in the stats from the OverWorldStats.cs to decide how fast things should move, acceleration etc, OverWorldController.cs is put on a separate gameObject and reads in all player input then calls the appropriate method from the OverWorldMovement.cs .